music-suite/music-suite/docs/src/User-Guide.md

 In the functional programming commonity, traverals have a powerful generalization known as optics, which also includes concepts such as lenses, prisms, folds and isomorphisms.
 Music Suite defines lenses and traversals compatible with `lens` and `microlens`.

-TODO monomorphic and polymorphic traversals
+TODO monomorphic and polymorphic traversals (and switch names: `pitch'` is used much more than `pitch`!)

 Folds: `toListOf`, `anyOf`, `allOf`

 Traversals: `over`, `traverseOf/forOf`, arbitrary effects (e.g. State, Writer, Maybe)

 ## Traversing the notes in a voice